For Development HEAD DRAFTSearch (procedure/syntax/module):

 Often you want to construct a string out of the results of other parsers.
 It can be costly to construct strings eagerly, for a string may be just an intermediate one to be a part of a larger string.
 We provide a lightweight lazily string construction mechanism, called ropes.

-A rope is either a character, a string or a pair of ropes.
+A rope represents text with a tree of characters, strings, and ropes.
 It allows O(1) concatenation.
 A rope becomes a string when finalized.
 The parser drivers such as peg-run-parser automatically finalizes ropes in the parser result.

 Function: $->rope parser …